top of page

 Sewing Note: Make sure as you are sewing the seam that encapsulates the cut edge that you do not sew past the edge points.
 If you sew all the way down (the point) then you will end up with points on the underneath of you basket and it will not lay flat on a table/shelf.
 It will be wobbly.

 Before we start our basket handles let’s finish one last step.
 Let’s topstitch our basket and it’s four folded over corners to help them lay properly.
 This is an optional step, but I believe it adds strength to the basket.
-We topstitched around the top as well as the edges of the trianges.
+We topstitched around the top as well as the edges of the triangles.

 Two Types of Handles Directions:

-We began by cutting and fusing a 1 1/2″ pellon strip to the back and center of each fabric strip reserved for the handles.
+I began by cutting and fusing a 1 1/2″ pellon strip to the back and center of each fabric strip reserved for the handles.
 The edges were folded in and ironed.
 The strips were placed right sides together and both ends were sewn together and then turned so the correct sides were on the outside.

 It’s time to quilt the handle together.
 We began by sewing a seam down the center of the strips.
 We then quilted down the center of each side and finally the very edge of the strips.
 A total of 5 quilting lines for the handle.